Carol Shaw: Early life and education

 Shaw was born in 1955 and was raised in Palo Alto, California.
 Her father was a mechanical engineer and worked at the Stanford Linear Accelerator Center.
-In a 2011 interview, she said she did not like playing with dolls as a child but learned about model railroading from playing with her brother's set, a hobby she continued until college.
+In a 2011 interview, she said she did not like playing with dolls as a child.
+Shaw learned about model railroading from playing with her brother's set, a hobby she continued until college.
 She also stated that she was gifted in mathematics throughout her childhood.

 Shaw first used a computer in high school and discovered she could play text-based games on the system.
 Shaw attended the University of California, Berkeley and graduated with a BS in Electrical Engineering and Computer Science in 1977.
 She later completed a master's degree in computer science at Berkeley.

 Career

 Atari, Inc.

-Immediately after earning her Master's degree in 1978, Shaw was hired at Atari, Inc. to work on games for the Atari VCS (later called the 2600) with the title of Microprocessor Software Engineer.
+Immediately after earning her master's degree in 1978, Shaw was hired at Atari, Inc. to work on games for the Atari VCS (later called the 2600) with the title of Microprocessor Software Engineer.
 Her first project was Polo, a promotional tie-in for the Ralph Lauren cologne.
 The game reached the prototype stage, but Atari chose not to publish it.

 Shaw's first published game was 3-D Tic-Tac-Toe for the Atari 2600 in 1978.
 She also wrote Video Checkers (1980) and collaborated on two titles: a port of the coin-op game Super Breakout with Nick Turner and Othello with Ed Logg (1981).
 Co-worker Mike Albaugh later put her on a list of Atari's "less publicized superstars":

 I would have to include Carol Shaw, who was simply the best programmer of the 6502 and probably one of the best programmers period....in particular, [she] did the [2600] kernels, the tricky bit that actually gets the picture on the screen for a number of games that she didn't fully do the games for.
 She was the go-to gal for that sort of stuff.

 Shaw worked on several projects for the Atari 8-bit computers.
 With Keith Brewster, she wrote the Atari BASIC Reference Manual.
 She developed the programmable Calculator application, published by Atari on floppy disk in 1981.